Position: Capacity Building Lead

-As a capacity building lead you will support organizational development in our grassroots nonprofit partners through culturally responsive coaching, consulting and training based on their organizational needs.
+As a capacity building lead you will support organizational development in our grassroots nonprofit partners through culturally responsive coaching, consulting and training based on our partners’ organizational needs.
 This includes completing organizational assessments and delivering customized capacity building plans.
 This position may also include facilitating peer learning networks with our partners.
-Individuals with experience in nonprofit fundraising, or a desire to learn about this, are encouraged to apply in order to provide more robust fundraising coaching to partners.
+Individuals with experience in or a strong desire to learn about nonprofit fundraising, financial literacy, budgeting and board development, are encouraged to apply in order to provide more robust coaching to partners.

 We welcome creative thinking in developing this program, and hope to experiment together in order to ensure that we are providing the most effective support to our partners.
 This role is perfect for someone who loves capacity building and wants to focus all their energies on it.
-This position has no internal management, supervision, or fundraising responsibilities, and is entirely focused on building the effectiveness of our partners, and our program, in a culturally responsive and relevant way.
+This position is entirely focused on building the effectiveness of our partners, and our program, in a culturally responsive and relevant way.

 Capacity-Building with CBO Partners (60%)

 - Lead Responsibilities

 - Work with 5-8 partner organizations to assess their capacity building needs and co-develop customized organizational development plans that align with their culture, financial structure, priorities, and challenges.